xvld/validartor/README.md

-# vali*dart*or ✔
+# vali*dart*or ✅

-An easy to user and extendable input validator library in pure dart
+An easy to use and extendable input validator library written in pure dart, with no extra dependencies

 Inspired by [fastest-validator](https://github.com/icebob/fastest-validator) for nodeJs by [icebob](https://github.com/icebob).